-Ways To Reduce Police Brutality
+Reduce Police Brutality

+Tamar Jacoby (1999) explains when police officers see the riots and everything that comes out of a dispute involving race, those police officers are less likely to perform their jobs to the fullest (p.
 113).
 Police officers need to know they are safe before they can do their job and keep other people safe.
 Police brutality in the United States is a serious problem that in many cases is linked to racism; however, there are ways to reduce police brutality in America.

 Incidents of police brutality involving racism Three cases of police brutality that involved racism include Rodney King, Eric Garner, and Michael Brown.
 All three of these cases got covered by the news media at large.
 Rodney King, African American, was brutally beaten by white police officers in Los Angeles, California in 1991.
 King survived the beating but was severely hurt and injured.
 King was not completely innocent, because before the brutality took place, he was involved in a high-speed car chase from the police.
 The fact that he ran from police does not give them any justification at all for the brutality that ensued.
 Unfortunately, none of the police officers involved were indicted but were sadly all acquitted.
 Eric Garner, African-American, was killed by white police …show more content…